 CCNP 2: Remote Access is the second of four courses leading to the Cisco Certified Network Professional (CCNP) designation.
 Introduces student to the implementation of Cisco routers in WAN applications.
 The course focuses on the selection and implementation of the appropriate Cisco IOS services required to build intranet remote access links.
 Students will develop skills with the specific WAN technologies of analog dialup, ISDN BRI and PRI, Frame Relay, broadband, and VPN.
 Stresses the design, implementation, operation, and level 1 troubleshooting of common WAN connectivity options.
-Prerequisite: CNT 2420 or CCNA certification

-CNT 2450 Network Security 4 Credits
+CNT 2450 Network Security